Lagarde says IMF may need less money for war chest

 However, she said economic and financial risks the IMF had identified just three months ago had receded and the global lender's funding needs were now smaller.

-In January, the IMF estimated it would need an additional $500 billion (313 billion pounds) to lend and another $100 billion for reserves to erect an adequate safeguard against the risks posed by the euro zone's crisis.
+In January, the IMF estimated it would need an additional $500 billion to lend and another $100 billion for reserves to erect an adequate safeguard against the risks posed by the euro zone's crisis.

 Both advanced and emerging economies, including Japan and Canada, have said they want Europe to do more to help itself before they offer fresh resources to help.